bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="4.11 The Else/If Statement -- Part 2." />
 </p>

-In the last lesson, we set our <b>setTimeout</b> to wait seven seconds and then fade out the paragraph that&apos;s in there over two seconds and when that&apos;s done, increment the counter and run content rotator again.
+<p>In the last lesson, we set our <b>setTimeout</b> to wait seven seconds and
+then fade out the paragraph that&apos;s in there over two seconds and when that&apos;s done, increment the counter and run content rotator again.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 492. is it the last paragraph?
 (285) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">